MichaelSiehl/Atomic_Subroutines--How_the_Parallel_Codes_may_look_like--Part_2/README.md

 ```

-The adapted parallel logic codes are much shorter by now and do not contain any spin-wait loop any more:
+The adapted parallel logic codes do not contain any spin-wait loop any more:

 ```fortran
 subroutine OOOPimsc_SynchronizeTheInvolvedImages_CA (Object_CA, intNumberOfImages,intA_RemoteImageNumbers)